BTS score a first for Korean band on Billboard chart with 'Dynamite' | International

 The Billboard Hot 100 singles chart combines U.S. streaming, radio airplay and sales data.
 Formed in 2013, BTS has spearheaded the K-Pop drive into the United States over the past three years with catchy, upbeat music.

 South Korean solo artist PSY reached a No. 2 Hot 100 best with his viral hit "Gangnam Style" in 2012.
-Although the band had previously broken into the top 10 on the Billboard Hot 100, reaching the No. 4 spot with its March release "On," Monday marked the first time it debuted at No. 1.
+Although the band had previously broken into the top 10 on the Billboard Hot 100, reaching the No. 4 spot with its March release "On," Monday marked the first time it made is debut at No. 1.

 The band on Sunday performed at the MTV Video Music Awards show for the first time and won four trophies, including best group and best pop group.